 Official Mandatory Fancy Bio

-Arman Assadi helps people create self-directed lives as solopreneurs.
-He is the owner of Assadi Media and co-founder of Primetime Publishing.
+Arman Assadi helps people uncover their unique craft and create self-directed lives as solopreneurs.
+He is the owner of Assadi Media LLC, CEO and co-founder of Superhuman Labs LLC, a contempo philosopher, consultant, obsessive world traveler, and former Googler.
 Major media outlets like Entrepreneur, Business Insider, Huffington Post, and Fox Business have featured him, while his work at ArmanAssadi.com is the #1 resource in the world for solopreneurs.

-Arman is also one of the top branding and strategy consultants in the digital business space.
-He has worked with companies like Whitepages, Hello Bar, Qualaroo, and CloudApp; and celebrity entrepreneurs, thought leaders, and New York Times bestselling authors like Jason Silva, Neil Patel, Timothy Sykes, Lewis Howes, Gerard Adams, Jeff Walker, and more.
+Arman is also one of the top strategy and copywriting consultants in the digital business space.
+He has worked with companies like Whitepages, Hello Bar, Qualaroo, and CloudApp; and celebrity thought leaders and New York Times bestselling authors like Jason Silva, Neil Patel, Lewis Howes, Timothy Sykes, Gerard Adams, Jeff Walker, and more.

 Additionally, his educational training programs have been implemented at companies like IBM, T-Mobile, PayPal, Century 21, Booking.com, and 1-800-Flowers.com.